Emile Martinez Trumpet Interview

-Welcome to the show notes for Episode #124 of The Other Side of the Bell – A Trumpet Podcast.
-This episode features trumpeter Scott Belck.
+Welcome to the show notes for Episode #126 of The Other Side of the Bell – A Trumpet Podcast.
+This episode features 2-time Grammy nominated trumpeter Emile Martinez.
 Listen to or download the episode below:

 Podcast: Play in new window | Download